pro-antkeeper/HWD-Tools_Horion-base/README.md

 - Saturation options and opacity options to the ClientTheme module (implement it into Clickgui.cpp)
 - Minimap that can render in the clickgui
 - Slight blur on the clickgui (+colors)
+- Watermark must be the real logo (size option)
 <br>
 <br>